fubark/cyber/docs/docs.md

 b = a            -- Reassigning after initializing.
 ```

-Static variable initializers have a natural order based on when it was encountered by the compiler.
+Namespace variable initializers have a natural order based on when it was encountered by the compiler.
 In the case of [imported](#importing) variables, the order of the import would affect this order.
 The following would print '123' before '234':
 ```cy